 III.
 Program Administration

 The program will be administered by the Biodefense Program Director, faculty, and office.
-The Program Director takes the lead in proposing policy changes, and in chairing and appointing curriculum and admissions committees, making assistantship appointments, organizing qualifying examinations, and making recommendations on Thesis and Dissertation committee membership to the Chair.
+The Program Director takes the lead in proposing policy changes, and in chairing and appointing curriculum and admissions committees, organizing qualifying examinations, and making recommendations on Thesis and Dissertation committee membership to the Chair.
 The Graduate Coordinator administers the program procedures, including responding to information requests, communicating information about requirements and changes in status to students, and tracking application and graduation forms.
-The Admissions and Awards Committee, chaired by the Program Director or Deputy Director, will make determinations regarding admissions and the awarding of assistantships and fellowships.
+The Admissions and Awards Committee, chaired by the Program Director or Deputy Director, will make determinations regarding admissions and the awarding of fellowships.

 Academic Advising